Three Types of Gas Furnace Systems

-This is the most widely used system in Midwestern homes that was first developed in the 1930s using inexpensive oil and gas.
-A single-stage system has a basic on and off operation.
-When a house cools below the set temperature on the thermostat, the furnace will run at full capacity.
+This is the most widely used system in Midwestern homes; it was first developed in the 1930s using inexpensive oil and gas.
+A single-stage system has a basic on-and-off operation.
+When a house cools below the temperature set on the thermostat, the furnace will run at full capacity.

-The system runs on or off.
-It is designed to meet the coldest winter conditions at around 30 below zero.
+- The system is either on or off, with nothing in between.
+It is designed to meet the coldest winter conditions.
 In other words, it doesn’t matter if it’s 10 below zero or 50 degrees outside, it will run on at full capacity.

-When temperatures reach around 25 to zero degrees, which is most of the time in Wisconsin, the system is oversized for weather conditions.
+- When temperatures reach around 25 to zero degrees, which is most of the time in Wisconsin winters, the system is oversized for weather conditions.

 A single-stage system can provide the needed heat, but it isn’t the most comfortable system.

-2. Two-Stage System The next level of comfort is a two-stage system.
-Essentially, it operates with high or low settings versus one high setting as in a single-stage heating system.
+The next level of comfort is a two-stage system.
+Essentially, it operates with high or low settings, versus one high setting as in a single-stage heating system.

-The furnace can adapt to modulate temperatures from 25 to zero degrees, which is a majority of the time.
+- The furnace can adapt to modulate temperatures from 25 to zero degrees, which is the majority of the time in winter.

 If choosing a two-stage is budget-friendly, it will save money and provide more comfort than a single-stage furnace.

-3. Modulation System A modulating or variable-capacity system includes a variable-speed blower with a computer-controlled thermostat.
-This type of system wasn’t available 5 years ago and this technological advancement has benefits.
+A modulating or variable-capacity system includes a variable-speed blower with a computer-controlled thermostat.
+This type of system wasn’t available five years ago, and this technological advancement has myriad benefits.

-The upfront cost is more expensive than a single-stage furnace but over time will save energy and have more comfort.
+- The upfront cost is more expensive than a single-stage furnace, but over time it will save energy and have more comfort.

 Single-stage, two-stage, and modulation systems provide a reliable solution for home heating.